-All of the research reviewed in the previous section utilized orlistat 60 mg per tablet, but the drug can also be prescribed at a dosage of 120 mg per tablet.
-The branded version of orlistat 120 mg is called Xenical, and is only available with a prescription.
+All of the research reviewed in the previous section used an orlistat dose of 60 mg per tablet, but the drug can also be prescribed at a dose of 120 mg per tablet.
+The branded version of orlistat at a 120 mg dose is called Xenical, and is only available with a prescription.

 Patients are often curious about whether the higher orlistat dosage is more effective for weight loss.

 While we cannot locate any medical studies directly comparing the weight loss outcomes of orlistat 60 mg versus orlistat 120 mg per tablet, this medical review reported that the drug has dose-dependent effects on weight.
 This means that the higher the dose, the more weight is lost on average, which would suggest that orlistat 120 mg is more effective for weight loss than orlistat 60 mg.